hackatbrown/workshops/workshop1-html-css/README.md

 ![Image of Hello World]("path")

 Now, open up your HTML/CSS folder so you can see your `index.html` file and double click it.
-It should open your web browers and display this page.
+It should open your web browser and display this page.

 ![Image of Hello World online]("path")

 Magic!
 You're making websites already.

 What just happened is that your computers default way of opening a file that ends in .html is in a web brower.
 It's like when you click a file that ends in .doc and Word or Pages opens.
-This also means that when you later go back to edit index.html, you'll have to right click on it and choose Sublime to open it with, otherwise you'll just see it in the browers.
+This also means that when you later go back to edit index.html, you'll have to right click on it and choose Sublime to open it with, otherwise you'll just see it in the browser.

 Anyway, enough with the boring stuff of how a file opens, you just made a website!
 Browsers are pretty easy to get along with and will display pretty much whatever you throw at them, hence your text showing up, but that'll only get us so far.
 We're gonna need to learn how to speak the specific language the browser understands, HTML.